avydu2/avydu2/README.md

-👋 Hi, I’m Akhila Vydugula
+👋 Hi, I’m Akhila Vydugula.
 👀 I’m interested in data science, machine learning, and cloud technologies like AWS and Azure.
 🌱 I’m currently learning advanced statistical methods, generative AI, and scaling data infrastructure in the cloud.
 💞️ I’m looking to collaborate on open-source data science projects, especially in bioinformatics and cloud-based machine learning.